adielBm/math-archive/Logic/Formal Languages.md

 - A language $L$ is said to be **context-free** if and only if there is a context-free grammar $G$ such that $L=L(G)$

 - A **formal theory** is a set of sentences expressed in a formal language
+- A **formal theory** is an axiomatic system (usually formulated within model theory) that describes a set of sentences that is closed under logical implication

 - regular language #todo  choose good definition!!!
 	- A **regular language** over $\Sigma$ is a formal language over $\Sigma$ which is accepted by some DFA.